Bachelor of Psychological Science

 Award & Graduation

-Students who successfully complete the programme will be awarded the Bachelor of Science (Psychology) (Bachelor of Psychological Science for Jan 2017 intake onwards) by the University of Wollongong.
+Students who successfully complete all academic requirements of the programme will be awarded the Bachelor of Psychological Science by the University of Wollongong, Australia.